fantasticmao/mundo/README.md

 > The naming of Mundo was inspired by a champion in the League of Legends who was always beaten: the madman of Zaun - Dr. Mundo.

-Mundo is a tiny business development component that is out of the box (and maybe useless).
-It can provide some basic business implementation and programming conventions for Spring Boot applications.
-It's main content comes from some personal requirements in my study and work, so you probably don't need it.
+Mundo is a tiny component for business programming that is out of the box (and maybe useless).
+It can provide some basic business implementation and programming conventions for [Spring Boot](https://spring.io/projects/spring-boot) applications.
+Its main content comes from some personal requirements that I meet in my daily study and work, so you probably don't need it.

 ## Features

 ### mundo-core

-- [x] `@AssertFalse` `@PrintArgs` `@Timeout` support printing log in the annotation-driven mode
+- [x] `@AssertFalse` `@PrintArgs` `@Timeout` support printing log with the annotation-driven mode
 - [x] `ListBuilder` `SetBuilder` `MapBuilder` support using the Builder design-pattern to create useful collections
-- [x] `com.mundo.core.util.*` support some simple business util classes
+- [x] `com.mundo.core.util.*` implement some simple business util classes
 - [x] `StackPointer` support printing the call stack of the current thread

 ### mundo-data